sss-ryun/RyunPluginTools/README.md

 */

 public class ExamplePlugin extends JavaPlugin {
-	//Global variable so the instance is reused every onCommand() called private PluginCommands commands;
+	//Global variable so the instance is reused for every method calls private PluginCommands commands;

 	//This constructor method is called before other methods in your plugin will be called public ExamplePlugin() {
 		commands = new PluginCommands();
-	}

-	//This method is called when your plugin is enabled
-	@Override
-	public void onEnable() {
-		//I recommend adding the commands first before registering your plugin commands.add(new TestCommand1());
+		//I recommend adding them here so they are added before all of the other code are run commands.add(new TestCommand1());
 		commands.add(new TestCommand2());
 		commands.add(new TestCommand3());

-		Bukkit.getPluginManager().registerEvents(this, this);
 	}

 	//This method is called when a Player uses /(insert command here)